A previous version of this newly revised reading was titled “The Failure to Help.”

 By 1939, nearly half of the 1933 Jewish population of Germany had left the country.
 Now, after Kristallnacht, the remaining Jews were desperate to get out.
 To do so, they needed visas to enter another country.
 Among those who had the “right papers” were the 937 men, women, and children who boarded a ship, the St. Louis, in Hamburg, Germany, on May 14.
 Each had paid $150—a significant sum of money in 1939—for written permission to enter Cuba.
 But only a few people on the ship wanted to stay in Cuba.
 Most were on a very long waiting list to immigrate to the United States.

 As the St. Louis neared Cuba, the Cuban government, in response to pressure from Cubans opposed to increased Jewish immigration, suddenly canceled the landing permits of all Jewish passengers.
 When the ship docked in Havana, only about 30 passengers were allowed ashore (all were non-Jews or Jews with special visas).
 The rest were forbidden to enter the country.
-While the ship remained in the harbor, two passengers tried to commit suicide, and one of them succeeded.
+While the ship remained in the harbor, two passengers attempted suicide, and one of them succeeded.
 To prevent other attempts, the crew lowered lifeboats and shone lights on the waters around the ship.
 Special patrols were added after the captain heard rumors of a mass suicide pact among the passengers.

 When news of the first suicide attempt reached the United States, many Americans demanded that their government accept the passengers immediately.
 Others sent the Cuban government telegrams of protest, but neither nation was willing to reconsider its refusal to admit the St. Louis’s passengers.
 As a result, the ship was forced to leave Cuban waters on June 2 with all but 30 passengers still on board.
 Unsure of where to take the remaining passengers, the captain marked time while Jewish organizations tried desperately to find a country willing to accept the refugees.
 Within two days, every country in Latin America had refused to do so.